 Christmas is one time of year when the focus is on sitting down and eating together, taking your time, and enjoying good food and better company.
 Paying attention to your food means you’re less likely to absent-mindedly eat more than you meant to.
 This can roll on into next year too, so maybe try to sit down and eat together at the table more often for the rest of the year.

 From crudités at a buffet to a refreshing Boxing Day fruit salad, the festive period has lots of options for getting your 5-a-day.
 And while few vegetables can ever be described as iconic, sprouts are as Christmassy as tinsel and dodgy jumpers.
 Just don’t feed them to the dog…

 Those were our Ten Top Tips with a festive twist.
 But remember, don’t beat yourself up if you have the odd slip.
 If you had a few too many chocolates yesterday, it’s what you do today that counts.
-Have a happy and healthy Christmas – see you in 2014.
+Have a happy and healthy Christmas – see you next year.

 Got any of your own tips for a healthier Christmas?
 Let us know in the comments below.

 Sarah Williams is a health information officer at Cancer Research UK